SecretOnline/bot/README.md

 $ cd bot && npm install
 ```

 You will need to configure the bot before it can run.
-I'll explain that in [a later section](https://github.com/SecretOnline/bot#using-the-cloneddevelopment-bot).
+I'll explain that in [a later section](https://github.com/SecretOnline/bot#using-the-cloned-development-bot).

 ## Why another rewrite?

-Version 6 adds the ability for commands to access the rest of the bot, so a command can theoretically call another command.
-It also means they can do more than just return text, they can have other side effects as well.
+Version 7 builds upon the ability for commands to access the rest of the bot, so a command can [call another command](https://github.com/SecretOnline/bot/commit/ae5281902341a43902b0158bc9f4f7c5fa27c497#diff-051ac24927ac63174d3fd41cdf2098eaR123).
+It also means they can do more than just return text, they can have [other side effects as well](https://github.com/SecretOnline/bot/commit/67c195c59aa970058f3f73dc009d893e3d998e53#diff-d62dce5120621199a95203fd01539030R212).
 Commands also have a group, which allows server admins to enable/disable groups of commands if they want/don't want them.

-With that, this version also brings the return of custom commands, known in versions 3/4 as the alias system.
-This provides an easy way for server admins to add their own basic call/response commands.

 It also has a more formal help system, meaning it is easier to find out about a particular command.

 The permissions system has been simplified.
 When an addon creates a command, it can specify one of three permission levels. **DEFAULT** is the default level, and means that this command can be run by anyone with typing permission. **ADMIN** refers to anyone with the Manage Server permission on the Discord server. **OVERLORD** means the owner of the bot, specified in the main bot configuration.
 Since permissions are done per-server, you might be able to run some commands on one server, but not on another.

 Finally, secret_bot can be used on multiple Discord servers.
-While it *could* in previous versions, it could have led to some strange behaviours.
-Servers can enable and disable groups of commands per server.
+Each server has its own configuration.

 ## Adding an addon